 - Bowel Cancer NZ will fund three counselling sessions over 12 months for anyone going through bowel cancer treatment, or who has finished treatment within the last three years.
 This includes direct family members including children and the primary caregiver.

-- We’ve partnered with Benestar and Lifespan, who offer experienced counsellors to choose from nationwide.
+- We’ve partnered with Lifespan Counselling, who offer experienced counsellors that are available to you nationwide.

-- Your counsellor can meet you face-to-face, over the phone or via Skype and a family member or support person is welcome to accompany you.
+- Your counsellor can meet you face-to-face in Auckland*, or over the phone and via Skype nationwide.
+A family member or support person is welcome to accompany you.

 - You’ll need to have all three sessions within 12 months of the first session.